superoo7/web/POSTING_GUIDELINES.md

 Steemhunt is running a blacklist to maintain a fair community platform.
 If you commit any of the following actions, you will be blacklisted.
 1. Leave comments multiple times with irrelevant content to receive Steemhunt's upvotes.
 2. Constantly plagiarise your content.
+3. Operate alt accounts to abuse either of Steemhunt voting pool or airdrop tokens.

-Even if you are blacklisted, you can still use our platform (posting, upvoting, and commenting), however, you won't be able to get upvoted by Steemhunt for 30 days.
-If you receive "permanent blacklist" status, you are not be elligiable to receive Steemhunt's upvotes indefinately.
-We announce the blacklist via #blacklist channel in our [Discord Group](https://discord.gg/mWXpgks).
+Even if you are blacklisted, you can still use our platform (posting, upvoting, and commenting), however, you won't be able to get upvoted nor received airdrops by Steemhunt.
+We announce the blacklist via #blacklist channel in our [Discord Group](https://discord.gg/mWXpgks) You can also appeal via #blacklist-appeal channel if you think you did not commit any of the actions above.

 Please note that our moderators are human, so they may make mistakes/errors during the moderation process.
-If you have query, please join our [Discord Group](https://discord.gg/mWXpgks) and request to re-review in the #moderation-errors channel. *These posting guidelines were updated on October 11, 2018.*
+If you have query, please join our [Discord Group](https://discord.gg/mWXpgks) and request to re-review in the #moderation-errors channel. *These posting guidelines were updated on October 27, 2018.*